 Day 1: Casablanca Med V airport – Transfer to (Hotel)

-Upon arrival in Casablanca, you will be met by our staff and transferred to your hotel for the overnight stay.
+Upon arrival in Casablanca, you will be met by our staff and transferred to your hotel for an overnight stay.

 Day 2: Casablanca – Rabat – Fes

-On the second day of our tours in Casablanca to Merzouga, we will firstly visit the economic capital of Morocco, Casablanca.
+On the second day of our 15-Day tour from Casablanca to Merzouga Desert, we will firstly visit the economic capital of Morocco, Casablanca.
 After that, you will travel to Rabat.
 The last mention is where you will see the Oudaya Kasbah and its beautiful gardens.
 The Kasbah is located at the mouth of the Abou Regreg river.
 It was built during the reign of the Almohad dynasty in 1150 AD.
 Also, we will visit the Mausoleum of Mohamed V and Hassan II.
 Not to mention the Hassan Tower which is the minaret of an incomplete mosque in Rabat.
 It was built in 1195 AD.
 After finishing the sightseeing of Rabat, travel on the road to Fez.
 The latter is where you will be fascinated by thousands of olive oil trees and farms on both sides of the road.
 Check-in and overnight stay in Fes.

 Day 3: Fes (Sightseeing Tour with your tour guide, Fes Medina)

-Fes El Bali, the old city, which is listed as a UNESCO World Heritage site.
+Fes El Bali, the old city, is listed as a UNESCO World Heritage site.
 There are more than 9000 narrow streets and allies.
-Fes-Jadid or the new Fes is home of the Mellah, the Jewish quarter and the Ville Nouvelle built during the French occupation.
+Fes-Jadid or the new Fes is home to the Mellah, the Jewish quarter and the Ville Nouvelle built during the French occupation.
 In Fes El Bali among its narrow streets, you can find the oldest university in the world Al-Karaouine.
 It was founded in AD 859 and it is still operating nowadays.

 Day 4: Fes – Moulay Driss- Volubilis – Meknes